DBCDK/rawrepo-record-service/README.md

 Setting use-parent-agency to true returns record with the parent agency - not that this should ONLY be used for DBC enrichments, never for FBS enrichments!

     Param name: 'use-parent-agency'
     Valid values: 'true', 'false'
     Default: 'false'

+### For Corepo
+This parameter is used for telling record service to find the most relevant active record.
+In the case of deleted enrichments it means the active common record is returned.
+Setting for-corepo to true might mean the returned record is not from the specified agency!

+Cases:

+    Active common record and active enrichment -> Enrichment is returned Active common record and deleted enrichment -> Common record is returned Deleted common record and deleted enrichment -> The deleted enrichment is returned

+The use case for this parameter is when creating searchable volume records for corepo.
+If an enrichment agency has a deleted volume record but an active head record the corepo record has to be a combination of the common volume record and the enrichment head record

+    Param name: 'for-corepo'
+    Valid values: 'true', 'false'
+    Default: 'false'